n810K/Operaldi/README.md

   You can replace the default icons with mine from this repository.

   7) Tabs > Tab Bar Position > Left
+  8) Tabs > Tab Stacking > Accordion (only if you are using tab stacking)
+  9) Tabs > WORKSPACES > check Enable Workspaces and Show Workspaces in Tab Bar
-  8) Panel > Panel Position > Right Side
+  10) Panel > Panel Position > Right Side
-  9) Bookmarks > BOOKMARK BAR > uncheck Show Bookmark Bar
+  11) Bookmarks > BOOKMARK BAR > uncheck Show Bookmark Bar
+  12) Rightclick tab stacking > Edit... > Choose any color to use design from CSS (only if you are using tab stacking), repeat for every tab stacking
-  10) Restart Vivaldi
+  13) Restart Vivaldi
-  11) Enjoy your new CSS
+  14) Enjoy your new CSS